zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/Lateral View.md

 Notes:

--   Lateral view is typically encapsulated with UDTF such as split, explode, and so on.It can split one row of data into multiple rows and then aggregate them.
+-   Lateral view is typically encapsulated with UDTF including split, explode, and so on.It can split one row of data into multiple rows and then aggregate them.
 -   Lateral view first calls UDTF for each row of the original table, then split a row into one or more rows.Finally,Lateral view aggregate the rows to generate a virtual table that supports alias.
--   Lateral view outer: when the table function does not output any rows, the corresponding Input rows remain in the Lateral View results, and all table function output lists are null.
+-   Lateral view outer: When the table function does not output any rows, the corresponding Input rows remain in the Lateral View results, and all table function output lists are null.

 Example: